Replacing or repairing TR-808 switches and pots - and a technique

 of the TR-808.
 However, they can become noisy.

-In August 2012 I had success systematically cleaning all these pots in the following manner.
+I clean these pots in the following manner.

-- Squirt in a little isopropyl alcohol into all the pots.
+- Squirt in a little isopropyl alcohol (IPA) into all the pots.

 - Turn each pot one or two dozen times.